It’s your responsibility to pay your Council Tax bill on time. If you don’t, you could lose your right to pay by instalments.

-We can ask the Department for Works and Pensions to deduct the outstanding balance on your account from your Income Support, Universal Credit, Job Seeker’s Allowance, Employment and Support Allowance or Guaranteed Credit.
+We can ask the Department for Works and Pensions to deduct the outstanding balance on your account.
+This could be from your Income Support, Universal Credit, Job Seeker’s Allowance, Employment and Support Allowance or Guaranteed Credit.

 They’ll pay us £3.70 a week from your benefit until your debt is cleared.

 If we pass your case to our enforcement agency, a £75 bailiff fee will be added to your account immediately.